Collectory

 Say testing, not launch

 A public product page can build context before release, but it should not use app-store badges, install-now language, or live-availability claims until the listing is actually public.
-For Collectory, the honest status is Android internal testing now and coming soon to Android.
+For Collectory, the honest status is Android internal testing with an iPhone release in preparation.

 Make the trust path testable